 Slack facilitates quick, informal communication through group and one-to-one messaging, file sharing, emojis, and other multimedia content.
-Third-party integrations such as Zoom and Google Drive can turn Slack into a collaboration hub.
+Third-party integrations such as Zoom, Google Drive, and Microsoft OneDrive can turn Slack into a collaboration hub.
 It can be used synchronously or asynchronously.

 Use Case and Benefits